 Consumer Law Guide - Office of the Maine Attorney General

 iResearch - Maine State Law and Legislative Reference Library

 Legislative history traces the course of a bill through all its stages from introduction to passage.
 It is often necessary to know the legislative history of a law in order to understand the intent of the legislators.
 Look at Maine's Path of Legislation for an overview of this process.

 State of Maine Legislature Bill Text & Status - Searchable access to the full text and status of bills.

-The transcripts of Legislative sessions; indexed with brief legislative histories.
+The transcripts of Legislative sessions; the print version is indexed with brief legislative histories.

 History & Full Disposition of Legislative Documents - Spec Coll St.Docs L 40.28; Published annually, provides the legislative history of each bill introduced into the Legislature.

 Statutory law includes 1) the laws passed by legislative bodies, and 2) administrative rules and regulations which, because of legislative acts, have force of law.

 Slip laws enacted by the Legislature.
 Cited by year and number, i.e. 1988 Me.Acts 323.